 Employers may put their business and contacts at risk if their employment contract is an oral agreement or fails to include a written non-solicitation clause or policy.

 While a fiduciary employees may have a common-law obligation to not solicit employees or clients, other employees are not prohibited from soliciting and may bring the knowledge they acquired with their former employer to a new business.

 A fiduciary employee may still accept business from former clients, but they cannot directly solicit these former clients.

 Given that employers cannot rely on the common law to enforce a non-solicitation obligation for many of their employees, it is best that the employer outlines clearly in writing what the employee’s obligations are after a dismissal, so that the employee understands the employer’s proprietary interests and agrees to do what is expected from them.

-Otherwise, having no written non-solicitation clause may leave the employer with no practical remedy when a former employee takes another employee or a client.
+Otherwise, having no non-solicitation clause in Ontario may leave the employer with no practical remedy when a former employee takes another employee or a client.

-If you are an employer seeking to protect your business, or an employee seeking to understand your rights, our team of experienced legal professional at Achkar Law can help.
-Contact us by phone toll-free at 1 (800) 771-7882 or email us at email@example.com and we would be happy to assist.
+If you are an employer seeking to protect your business, or an employee seeking to understand your rights, our team of experienced workplace lawyers at Achkar Law can help.
+Contact us by phone toll-free at 1 (800) 771-7882 or email us at [email protected] and we would be happy to assist.